dhana2403/GTEx_Pro/README.md

 #### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the **All Rights Reserved** license.
+If you'd like to request permission for use or modification, please contact dhana2403

 ##### Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue to discuss potential changes or improvements.
-Fork the repository.
-Open a Pull Request.
-Offer your feedback
+If you'd like to offer feedback on the workflow/code, please contact dhana2403

 ###### Acknowledgments